wibus-wee/jotai-yjs/README.md

 Thin, typed bridge between Yjs types and Jotai atoms.

 > [!WARNING]
 > This is an early release.
-The API and behavior may change in future versions. *This library has a high usage cost; you may need to read the source code to understand the design details.*
+The API and behavior may change in future versions.
+This library is small and opinionated; please read the Semantics before adopting.

 ## Highlights

+- Semantics first: reads are pure projections; writes are explicit.
+- `undefined` is ignored by default (no implicit delete); delete explicitly or provide a custom writer.
+- All writes run in Y transactions and can carry an origin for observability.
 - Accepts both a concrete `y` instance or a `yAtom` source atom.
-- Event-driven updates from Yjs; no duplicate sets after writes.
+- Event-driven updates from Yjs; writes rely on Y events to refresh the snapshot (no manual state sets).
 - Narrow subscriptions by default; opt-in deep observation when you need it.
 - SSR/hydration-friendly: first frame matches the current Y state.